Arjun-Suresh/Image-synthesis-assignments/readme.txt

-The cpp file runs using c++ and employs freeglut for creating a window.
+The cpp files runs using c++ and employs freeglut for creating a window.
 In order to set the environment for running this app, please follow these steps for linux:
 1. sudo apt-get update
 2. sudo apt-get install libglu1-mesa-dev
 3. sudo apt-get install libxi-dev